pereira-barbosa-goncalo/Drastic/README.md

    git checkout -b feature/your-feature-name
 ## License

 This project is licensed under the GNU General Public License (GPL) version 3.0.
-See the [LICENSE](LICENSE) file for more details.
+See the [LINCENSE](LICENSE) file for more details.